alvarocavalcanti/lodr/LODR_GameDesignDocument.md

 ##### 5. Look for Trouble

-Search for another heroes on the Town's Square and challenge them.
+Search for another heroes on the Central Square and challenge them.

 ### Combat System ###